SamHas7Friends

-Sam Has 7 Friends was a 2006 series drama created, produced, and funded by the production company Big Fantastic and subsequently bought and distributed by the studio Vuguru.
+Sam Has 7 Friends is a 2006 series drama created, produced, and funded by the production company Big Fantastic and subsequently bought and distributed by the studio Vuguru.
 The series appeared on YouTube, Revver, iTunes and its own web site.
 The show revolved around its tagline, "Samantha Breslow has seven friends.
 On December 15, 2006, one of them will kill her," with each episode bringing Sam one day closer to her death.

 History

 The series was created as an experiment by a group of young Los Angeles-based filmmakers – Douglas Cheney, Chris Hampel, Chris McCaleb, Ryan Wise, and producer Marqus Blakely – in their spare time.
 The project was on a budget of $50,000.
 Chris Hampel and Chris McCaleb were also working on Michael Mann's film Miami Vice, Hampel as Mann's assistant, McCaleb as an assistant editor.

 The group formed a production company called Big Fantastic and set about creating a series of webisodes.
 The producers believed there was an untapped market for people with short attention spans, or office workers with only sporadic free time, who would watch a short-form scripted, serialized drama.
 The series was distributed for free on YouTube, Revver, iTunes and its own site, samhas7friends.com.
 The series was produced with no business model, and only minimal support from advertising via post-roll Revver ads.
 Since the demise of Revver, all episodes and related content was moved over to Blip.TV which provided revenue to the producers by pre-roll ads until its demise in 2015.